 On March 30, 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, the intent of which was to simplify the accounting for share-based compensation transactions while maintaining or improving the usefulness of the related disclosures.
 ASU No. 2016-09 was to have become effective for the first interim period of the fiscal year beginning after December 15, 2016, and early adoption is permitted.
 Upon adoption, the ASU may be applied prospectively or retrospectively.
 The Company elected to early-adopt ASU No. 2016-09 effective as of April 4, 2016 using a prospective application.
-Accordingly, the prior period presented in the accompanying consolidated financial statements has not been adjusted.
+Accordingly, the prior periods presented in the accompanying unaudited consolidated financial statements have not been adjusted.

-The provisions of ASU No. 2016-09 that are applicable to the Company and the effect of the adoption of the ASU on the Company's consolidated financial statements include the following:
+The provisions of ASU No. 2016-09 that are applicable to the Company and the effect of the adoption of the ASU on the Company's unaudited consolidated financial statements include the following:

 - Under previous GAAP, upon the exercise of a stock option or the vesting of non-vested stock, the Company was required to recognize the tax effect of the difference between the deduction for tax purposes and the compensation cost recognized for financial reporting purposes in additional paid-in capital.
 The provisions of the ASU require the recognition of the excess tax benefit or deficiency as an income tax benefit or expense, respectively, in the Company's statement of income.
-The Company's election to early-adopt the ASU effective as of April 4, 2016 resulted in the recognition of a net excess tax benefit amounting to \$199,000 as a reduction to the Company's reported income tax expense for the three-month period ended July 3, 2016.
+The Company's election to early-adopt the ASU effective as of April 4, 2016 resulted in the recognition of net excess tax benefits amounting to \$6,000 and \$248,000 as a reduction to the Company's reported income tax expense for the three and nine months ended January 1, 2017, respectively.
 The effect of the adoption of the ASU on the Company's future results of operations will depend on such factors as the timing and extent of the exercise of stock options and the vesting of non-vested stock, as well as the closing price per share of the Company's common stock on the dates of such events.
 The inherent uncertainty surrounding the details of these factors dictates that the future effects of the adoption of ASU No. 2016-09 on the Company's results of operations cannot be reasonably estimated. - Under previous GAAP, excess tax benefits were classified as a financing activity in the Company's statement of cash flows.
 The provisions of ASU No. 2016-09 require that excess tax benefits be classified as an operating activity in the Company's statement of cash flows.
-The Company's election to early-adopt ASU No. 2016-09 effective as of April 4, 2016 resulted in the classification of excess tax benefits amounting to \$201,000 as cash provided by operating activities during the three-month period ended July 3, 2016.
-Under previous GAAP, this amount would have been classified as cash provided by financing activities. - The provisions of ASU No. 2016-09 clarify that cash paid by the Company to taxing authorities on behalf of an employee to reflect the value of shares withheld from the exercise of options or the vesting of non-vested stock to satisfy the income tax withholding obligations arising from such exercise or vesting should be classified as a financing activity in the Company's statement of cash flows.
-As this treatment is consistent with the Company's long-standing practice, the Company's adoption of ASU No. 2016-09 effective as of April 4, 2016 did not result in a difference in the reported amount of the Company's cash used in financing activities during the three-month period ended July 3, 2016 as a result of this provision in the ASU.
+The Company's election to early-adopt ASU No. 2016-09 effective as of April 4, 2016 resulted in the classification of excess tax benefits amounting to \$250,000 as cash provided by operating activities during the nine-month period ended January 1, 2017. - The provisions of ASU No. 2016-09 clarify that cash paid by the Company to taxing authorities on behalf of an employee to reflect the value of shares withheld from the exercise of options or the vesting of non-vested stock to satisfy the income tax withholding obligations arising from such exercise or vesting should be classified as a financing activity in the Company's statement of cash flows.
+As this treatment is consistent with the Company's long-standing practice, the Company's adoption of ASU No. 2016-09 effective as of April 4, 2016 did not result in a difference in the reported amount of the Company's cash used in financing activities during the nine months ended January 1, 2017 as a result of this provision in the ASU.